Cooking With Ayeh

 Instructions

-• Mix all ingredients in a bowl with a spoon until it forms a big ball.
-It's also easier to use your hands to help form the ball
+In a large bowl, add the self-raising flour with a pinch of salt along with the yogurt (if using plain flour, add the baking powder).
+Mix together with a spoon until it forms a big ball, it's also easier to use your hands to help form the ball

-Place bagels onto a baking tray lined with baking paper
+• Place bagels onto a baking tray lined with parchment paper

-• Brush over egg wash or olive oil and sprinkle each bagel with Everything Bagel Seasoning.
-Using your fingers gently press seasoning into the dough.
+*Optional - brush each bagel with egg wash or olive oil spray and sprinkle with everything bagel seasoning.
+Using your fingers gently press seasoning into the dough to stick

-• Rest bagels for 10 minutes on a cooling rack before slicing in half.
-Then toast if preferred, add your favourite toppings and enjoy your homemade Protein Bagels!
+Rest bagels for 10-15 minutes on a cooling rack before slicing in half.
+Toast the insides if preferred, add your favourite toppings such as my breakfast bagel sandwich and enjoy your homemade Protein Bagels!

 Notes

-• Tips when kneading: Like when kneading any dough, if it's too sticky or wet, add a little more flour as needed.
+• Kneading - if it's too sticky and hard to work with, add a little more flour as needed.
 I've noticed, different brands of Greek yogurt result in different dough textures, so just slowly add more as required until a smooth consistency is achieved

 Nutrition